AlenRedek/wordpress-starter/README.md

 - Open your terminal and browse to the projects workplace folder.
 - Clone the theme from GitHub repository `$ git clone git@github.com:EmigmaLab/<project-name>.git`

-### npm
+### Installing Dependencies
-- Open your terminal and browse to the location of your theme folder
+- Then open your terminal and browse to the location of your theme folder
-- Install npm dependencies: `$ npm install`
+- Run: `$ npm install`

 ### Rsync
 - Open your terminal and browse to the root folder of project.